David Moscrop, Ph.D., is a #FESFellow2020. This is his fourth piece in a series on social democracy and the U.S. elections.

 In 2015, Biden proposed providing two years of debt-free college training (or similar) for community colleges or their equivalents.
 That policy proposal is back in 2020 as part of the Democrat’s efforts to support affordable education for Americans.
 Once more, the Biden is shying away from universalism—a staple of many socialist and social democratic programs—in that plan, and also with his proposal for free tuition to public colleges and universities for those with household incomes under $125,000.
 Biden’s education plan is rooted firmly in the middle-class discourse, appealing to those who wish to pursue college and university but also vocational post-secondary paths, somewhat reminiscent of the American post-war commitment to building Middle America.
 Biden also supports universal pre-school for children aged 3 and 4 and the forgiveness or reduction of student debt (some conditions apply).

-In early October, I wrote about what declining union membership means for the 2020 election.
+In early October, <link news-list e what-does-declining-union-membership-mean-for-the-2020-us-election>I wrote about what declining union membership means for the 2020 election.
 Biden is offering a pro-union agenda that may have a chance, if the Democrats can gain enough leverage in Congress, to make lasting changes to buttress worker rights in the United States.
 Biden supports legislation that would further support collective bargaining rights and unionization pushes, such as the PRO Act.
 He also opposes right to work laws and has gone as far as promising to “repeal the Taft-Hartley provisions that allow states to impose ‘right to work’ laws.”
 Again, these measures depend on the Democrats gaining and using leverage in Congress, including, perhaps, doing away with the filibuster.
 Biden also supports raising the federal minimum wage to $15 an hour from the current, meagre $7.25 (although most states have rates above the current federal rate, though below $15).

 The Green New Deal is the ambitious benchmark to the climate action the United States ought to pursue.
 Biden opposes it (sort of) and supports fracking, which limits the appeal of his plan for those who take the climate agenda seriously.
 But, as CBS reported in early October, “over the last few months the Biden campaign made a deliberate effort to consult with more progressive factions of the party through the Biden-Sanders Unity Task Force, a committee which included climate and environmental justice activists like the Sunrise Movement — a group instrumental in the design of the Green New Deal.”
 Biden’s environmental plan includes roughly $2 trillion in green infrastructure spending and emissions reductions through retooling the automotive sector and aggressively developing clean energy sources in pursuit of net-zero carbon emissions by 2050.
 Still, Biden’s support for fracking (a possible concession to, fracking-heavy, swing-state Pennsylvania), undermines his plan since it is a significant contributor to emissions.